h5py/h5py/docs/high/file.rst

         Buffered I/O using functions from stdio.h.

     'core'
-        Memory-map the entire file; all operations are performed in memory and written back out when the file is closed.
+        Store and manipulate the data in memory, and optionally write it back out when the file is closed.
+Using this with an existing file and a reading mode will read the entire file into memory.
 Keywords:

+        backing_store:
-        backing_store:  If True (default), save changes to a real file when closing.
-If False, the file exists purely in memory and is discarded when closed.
+          If True (default), save changes to the real file at the specified path on :meth:`~.File.close` or :meth:`~.File.flush`.
+          If False, any changes are discarded when the file is closed.

+        block_size:
-        block_size:     Increment (in bytes) by which memory is extended.
+          Increment (in bytes) by which memory is extended.
 Default is 64k.

     'family'
         Store the file on disk as a series of fixed-length chunks.
 Useful